tripu/Vita/life.md

 I'll do well if I stop and reflect honestly when I detect those unpleasant behaviours in others; when I can actually recognise myself on those
 &ldquo;defects&rdquo;, it is a humbling and precious pragmatical lesson (to either be more tolerants with others and/or work on correcting that bad habit).

-## 3 Debates and discussiong with people
+## 3 Debates and discussing with people

 * All **#debates** should be an open–minded exchange of ideas, and a collaborative quest to put them to test in order to identify the best ones.
 That's the goal.